Bernardvdv/Maleficent-Pumpkin/README.md

 #### Description ####
-Which started out as an interest to understand how addressable LED's work, the interest quickly evolved in a "smart" pumpkin idea with colour changing eyes, creepy sounds played  and porch lights changing colour.
+Which started out as an interest to understand how addressable LED's work, the interest quickly evolved in a "smart" pumpkin idea with colour changing eyes, creepy sounds and porch lights changing colour.

 In order to keep my interest, interesting, I decided to used various different types of technology.
 The eyes and backlight are configured with C++ using Arduino libraries and for the motion sensor, I flashed an ESP32 with ESPHome firmware which integrates seamlesly with Home Assistant.